ni/nilrt-snac-guide/source/appendix_1.rst

 ~~~~~~~~~~~~~~~~~~~

 When attackers gain physical access to a system, they can nearly always
-construct 'root' access.
+construct root access.
 To mitigate against these risks, it is
 important that Integrators design their deployments to control physical
 access to the NILRT system.
 Limit personnel access to only System
 Maintainers, for the purpose of changing system configuration.
 Construct